 Codes and Frequencies

 RACEA incorporates information from RACEID and RACESR.
-Accordingly, RACEA reports, for 1968-1977, the interviewer-identified race of all persons, and for 1978 forward, the self-reported, main racial background of all persons using the pre-1997 Office of Management and Budget's (OMB's) Statistical Policy Directive No. 15 (Race and Ethnic Standards for Federal Statistics and Administrative Reporting).
+Prior to 2019, RACEA reports, for 1968-1977, the interviewer-identified race of all persons, and for 1978 forward, the self-reported, main racial background of all persons using the pre-1997 Office of Management and Budget's (OMB's) Statistical Policy Directive No. 15 (Race and Ethnic Standards for Federal Statistics and Administrative Reporting).
 More information on the OMB's Directive 15 can be found at Standards for the Classification of Federal Data on Race and Ethnicity.
 Users should note that there are significant changes to the collection of information about race beginning in 2019, which impact comparability.
 Please check here at a later date for more information.

 1968-1977 Interviewer-identified race